4mbl/tab/README.md

 ### Customizing Data

-You can customize the links in two ways.
+You can customize the displayed links in two ways.
 You can either pass the links in the URL or use an external JSON data source.

 #### Passing links in the URL